 7.4 Delete the content of the WinSxS directory

-I personnally strongly advise that you don’t do the following.
-Deleting the content of the C:\Windows\WinSxS will delete a lot of DLL files and even if Windows will regenerate this folder, you will probably leave your system in an extremely instable state, and chances are great that you can’t start most of your applications anymore.
-I prefer to not mess with this directory myself and let Microsoft tools do it.
-And you should not too.
-However, as Adrian said in his comment, there is a tool to clean obsolete files in this folder: http://support.microsoft.com/kb/2852386
+I personally strongly advise that you don’t do the following.
+Deleting the content of the C:\Windows\WinSxS will delete a lot of DLL files and even if Windows will regenerate this folder, you will probably leave your system in an instable state, and chances are that you can’t start most of your applications anymore.
+I prefer to not mess with this directory myself and let Microsoft tools do it (see the DISM tool and Disk Cleanup Utility discussed previously).

 7.5 Delete all the System Restore points

-With the Disk Cleanup Utility (see point 2), you have an option to delete all but the newest System Restore points.
+With the Disk Cleanup Utility, you have an option to delete all but the newest System Restore points.
 But if you find your system stable enough, you can also delete all the System Restore points, and even disable System Restore.
-To delete the System Restore points, follow the following steps:
+To delete the System Restore points, do as follow:

-- Open the computer system properties (WIN + PAUSE or right-click on Computer and choose Properties, then click on Advanced System Parameters)
+First, open the computer system properties (WIN + PAUSE or right-click on Computer and choose Properties, then click on the Advanced System Parameters link).
+Then follow these steps:

 - Go to the System Restore tab